ArtARTs36/php-context-logger/README.md

 ### Memory Store

-Memory Store could be useful for sharing context in single web request.
+Memory Store could be useful for sharing context in single web request or single console command running.

 Creating an logger instance: